 CASSE speakers are available throughout the world for lecturing on economic growth, the steady state economy, and related topics.
 Speaking venues include college and university seminars and symposia, professional society conferences, NGO meetings, civic organization events, and government briefings.
 Please contact us if you would like to hear from one of our speakers or if you are interested in joining our speakers network.
 And please feel free to view our presentations and download them for your own use.

-Brian Czech, CASSE President Arlington, Virginia, USA
+Brian Czech, CASSE President

 All speakers in alphabetical order by last name.

-- Blake Alcott – Cambridge, United Kingdom
+- Blake Alcott – London, United Kingdom

 - Fola Babalola – Ibadan, Nigeria